MohdSabir111/MohdSabir111/README.md

  .
 My goal is to solve real life problems using technology and create an impact ✨.

-- 🔷 **I am currently doing a Software Development Engineer , and I am actively looking full-time Software Developer (Back-end) .**
+- 🔷 **I have compeleted MCA from A.K.T.U University , currently I am working on NodeJs , and I am actively looking full-time Software Developer (Back-end) .**

 <!-- - 📓 You can find my **Resume** [here](https://drive.google.com/file/d/1Ap5Q8cvr6VZBrL8mVhvpyBRtvA8JRref/view) -->